 - Plumage colors and patterns on the male and female are similar

-- These birds spend most of their time out of water on land
+- These birds spend most of their time out of the water on land

 Egyptian Geese make nests with participation from the female and the male.
 Hollowed-out tree cavities are preferred spots, but the birds will often use a location on the ground.
 Grasses and leaves are preferred nesting materials combined with a lining of feathers for extra warmth when the chicks hatch.